Fastlane-LLC/vendor-api-docs/source/includes/_lenders.md

 Parameter | Description
 --------- | -----------
-name | Name being queried against in LossExpress.
+integratedPayoffOnly | `true` if only lenders with payoff integrations with LossExpress should be returned name | Name being queried against in LossExpress.
 Must be at least 3 characters long, and must be properly encoded